Logle/Coin-Info/README.md

 - more than 1 year articles from Coin Telegraph.
 - lastest 3 month articles from Coin Desk.

 Build notes:

 - need Facebook app ID for Facebook login feature.

-The app is live : coininfo.herokuapp.com
+The app is live [link] coininfo.herokuapp.com